BONES OF THE LOWER LIMB

 • Function:

-• Shape the posterior section of the foot
+• Shape the posterior section of your foot

 • Enable functional dynamics